 There are opportunities to save on all of those too.

 Saving money is possible on larger household expenses too.
 I’ve broken them down by category here.

 Money saving tips to reduce insurance costs (health, car, renter’s, homeowner’s, disability, pet, & life)

-For insurance, contact your existing provider to see if you’re still getting the best deal they offer.
+For insurance, call your existing provider to see if you’re still getting the best deal they offer.
 It can pay to shop around and to bundle multiple types of insurance with one provider.

-Consider contacting an insurance broker in your area who works with multiple providers to see what they recommend.
-You can also fill out quote forms online; just be aware that you’ll be giving your info to many providers and will likely be contacted by many of them.
+Consider calling an insurance broker in your area who works with multiple providers to see what they recommend.
+You can also fill out quote forms online; just be aware that you’ll be giving your info to many providers and will likely be called by many of them.
 Make sure you understand exactly what’s covered and what isn’t so you can make an accurate comparison.
 Also, don’t cancel existing insurance before you have replacement coverage active and in place.

 For health insurance specifically, if you don’t go to the doctor often AND have a hefty emergency fund, high deductible plans can cost less.